lincomycin hydrochloride monohydrate

 any liver or kidney disease.

-5. you have any allergies to any other medicines or any other substances such as foods, preservatives or dyes.
+You have any allergies to any other medicines or any other substances such as foods,

 Taking other medicines